jmb/NightLightPi/README.md

 * The two buttons use pins 23 and 24 with their other side connected to GND.

 ## License

 Distributed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 ## Contributing

+I'd love for this project to be expanded and improved - in particular the code was started as somewhat of a hack and could do with some proper clean up and refactoring!

 1. Fork it (<https://github.com/jmb/NightLightPi/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)